Back to Blog

 Despite the allure of a hefty ransom, the gang wasn't without its internal debate.
 Alvin Karpis, one of the gang's leaders, told Harry Sawyer, the man who organized the kidnapping, that he would rather rob a bank than take Bremer.
 Karpis feared the potential public outcry over a high-profile abduction.
 Ultimately, the chance for a big payday was too great to pass up.

-On a frigid January 17th, 1934, morning at around 8:25 am, Edward Bremer, after dropping his daughter Betty off at Summit School at 1150 Goodrich Avenue, went to work.
-He was ambushed and abducted only blocks away on the corner of Lexington and Goodrich.
-Later identified as the Barker-Karpis Gang, his kidnappers had followed him briefly to learn his morning routine.
+On the frigid morning of January 17, 1934, at 8:25 am, Edward Bremer dropped his daughter Betty off at Summit School at 1150 Goodrich Avenue before heading to work.
+He was ambushed and abducted only blocks away at the corner of Lexington and Goodrich.
+Later identified as the Barker-Karpis Gang, his kidnappers had studied his routine for weeks through detailed surveillance.

 Coming mere months after William Hamm Jr.'s, the abduction sent shock waves countrywide.
-President Roosevelt (a friend of Bremer's father), politicians, and the national media all looked to J. Edgar Hoover and the FBI for answers.
+President Roosevelt, politicians, and the national media all looked to J. Edgar Hoover and the FBI for answers.
+Hoover personally oversaw the investigation, recognizing that the high-profile nature of the case offered an opportunity to demonstrate federal law enforcement's capabilities.
 Minnesota's Governor Olson offered full support from state law enforcement, while within the gang, tensions flared; Fred Barker suggested killing Bremer in retaliation but was overruled.

-At around 8 PM on February 7th, 1934, Bremer was released between Rochester and Chatfield along Highway 52.
-The gang told him to take a bus back to St. Paul.
+On February 7, 1934, Bremer was released on a deserted road near Rochester.
+The gang told him to make his own way home.
 With limited information due to his blindfolded confinement, he could only tell the FBI he was held by three men in a sedan.
 Fearful for his daughter's safety due to the kidnappers' threats, Bremer remained tight-lipped about his captors.

-Despite previous warnings, Bremer became a crucial asset to the FBI.
+Despite an initial reluctance, Bremer became a crucial asset to the FBI.
 He tried to remember every detail he could, including the wallpaper used in the house he was held in, aiding investigators in linking the gang to the crime.
-Rumors swirled that the FBI, possibly possessing evidence of the Bremer family’s own wrongdoings, pressured him into cooperation by threatening to expose it.
+Some have suggested the FBI may have possessed leverage that encouraged his cooperation, though such claims remain speculative.

 Bremer's high-profile abduction, coming on the heels of the Hamm Jr. case, galvanized the nation and empowered the FBI.
+Hoover used the case to push for expanded federal authority and enhanced coordination across state lines, centralizing crime records and establishing protocols that would define modern federal law enforcement.
 This would be the last major crime of the Barker-Karpis Gang.
 Within two years, the FBI's relentless pursuit effectively ended the era of the gangster.

 Bibliography